JolifantoBambla/vk-samples/README.md

 | 15-draw-cube | This puts everything from the previous samples together and shows how to finally draw a cube onto a window. |
 | create-debug-utils-messenger | Shows how to create and destroy a debug callback. |
 | create-debug-utils-messenger-next | Shows how to use the `NEXT` slot of a `VK:INSTANCE-CREATE-INFO` to create and destroy a debug callback alongside a Vulkan instance. |

-You can also run `(vk-samples:run-all-samples)` to test all the samples above.

 ## Acknowledgements
 The samples in this repository closely follows the [VulkanSamples by LunarG](https://github.com/LunarG/VulkanSamples) as well as the samples for [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp).